 The basic narrative the people of Israel tell ourselves about Bilaam casts him as a central antagonist in our story.

-And while the Torah later references Bilaam’s wickedness only in retrospect (Bamidbar 31:16 & D’varim 23:6), the surface level text (p’shat) of Parshat Balak appears to present him in a much more positive light.
+And while the Torah later references Bilaam’s wickedness in retrospect (Bamidbar 31:16 & D’varim 23:6), the surface level text (p’shat) of Parshat Balak appears to present him in a much more positive light.
 In fact, he repeatedly insists that he is only willing to do that which he is instructed to do by the Creator.
-In fact, he even refers to the Creator exclusively by the names known and used by the Hebrews.
+He even refers to the Creator exclusively by the names known and used by the Hebrews.

 What set Avraham (and later the people of Israel) apart was that he insisted on the exclusivity of serving HaShem and launched a war against idolatry that brought him into direct conflict with the powerful Nimrod.
 It may have been precisely for this reason that Avraham – the destroyer of gods – was selected to be the progenitor of the nation of Israel.
 And it’s likely Israel’s aim to continue Avraham’s revolution that strikes fear into the hearts of the Moabites and Midianites.
 Upon stepping back onto the world stage after 40 years in the uninhabitable desert and after defeating the mighty kingdoms of Siḥon and Og, Israel is threatening the stability of the region.